top of page

 But it can be difficult to accept this.
 It's easy to set expectations for how productive we're supposed to be, how much we're supposed to exercise, what types of foods we're supposed to be eating (and not eating), and so on.
 And when we don't meet those expectations, we default to feeling "lazy," or like we failed and need to "get back on track."
 Sometimes we do just need a break from our typical routine but other times we might need to tweak our routine to meet our current needs.

 For example, lately, I haven't been in the mood for lunch salads like I was in the warmer summer months, but am more excited for cooked vegetables in grain bowls, pasta dishes, and soups.
-I'm also wondering if this craving for more starches is my body's way of trying to boost my energy levels, which have felt lower lately (thank you, 4 PM sunsets).
+I'm also wondering if this craving for more starches is my body's way of trying to boost my energy levels, which have felt lower lately (thank you, 5 PM sunsets).
 I also haven't been as motivated to get on to my exercise bike but am motivated to bundle up and go out for a walk.
 I feel like something about soaking in the sun (while it is out) and getting a refreshing burst of cold air (and a break from the dry indoor air) is making walks feel more enjoyable.
-It's like I'm more grateful for the outdoor time because it's so limited compared to the summer months where I might be outside all weekend long.
+It's like I'm more grateful for the outdoor time because it's limited compared to the summer months where I might be outside all weekend long.

 I realize that checking in with myself and what feels good for my body, mood, energy levels, etc. helps make the difference between enjoying the choices I make during the day, and getting down on myself for not sticking to what's been part of my usual routine.
 To force myself to eat a salad for lunch when there are days I really just want a bowl of soup just ends up making for a dissatisfying lunch (and increases the likelihood of me finding chips or something else to mindlessly munch on after to feel more satisfied!).